pculllback/atml3-docs/source/includes/_methods.md

 ### lookup(entry, lookup_table_name)
 ```
 	lookup("summer", "reifen_art")
-		looks up the entry "summer" in the lookup table (of the current language) "reifen_art" and
+		Looks up the entry "summer" in the lookup table "reifen_art" (of the current language) and
 		returns its value as a string.
 If nothing is found, an empty string is returned.
  ```
 Performs a lookup for fitting entries in a known lookup table.